-- Determining whether your transit agency is a small, medium, or large generator, - Inventorying the chemicals in your possession as listed under the Resource Conservation and Recovery Act, - Shipping only to hazardous waste facilities, - Keeping accurate records of all test reports and shipments, - Filing an annual report with the EPA, - Reporting shipping problems to the EPA, - Only using transports that have EPA identification numbers, and - Obtaining your own generator identification number from the EPA.
+• Determining whether your transit agency is a small, medium, or large generator,

+- Inventorying the chemicals in your possession as listed under the Resource Conservation and Recovery Act, - Shipping only to hazardous waste facilities, - Keeping accurate records of all test reports and shipments, - Filing an annual report with the EPA, - Reporting shipping problems to the EPA, - Only using transports that have EPA identification numbers, and - Obtaining your own generator identification number from the EPA.

-RISK MANAGEMENT
+11.7 RISK MANAGEMENT

-Forming a Risk Management Policy: The First Steps
+11.7.1 Forming a Risk Management Policy

 An effective risk management policy requires the active participation of all transit employees.
 Every individual, whether in management, operations, maintenance, or finance, has the responsibility of ensuring the safest possible operation of a transit system.
-The key steps involved in creating a risk management policy include risk identification, measurement, and evaluation.
-Risk identification concerns identifying the types of risk that your transit system is likely to encounter.
-Measurement and evaluation asks the transit system to look at the potential risks and determine their frequency and seriousness.

-Assessing the loss history of your own transit system, the losses of similar systems, transit industry risk management data, and projections by risk management professionals is an invaluable method for executing these steps.
+The key steps involved in creating a risk management policy include risk identification, assessment, measurement, and evaluation.
+Transit agencies should identify the types of loss and liability risk that your system is likely to encounter; assess the frequency and seriousness of those potential risks; track and measure the loss history of your own transit system and similar systems, transit industry risk management data, and projections by risk management professionals; and evaluate the mitigation steps and types and levels of insurance that are appropriate to manage those risks.

-While types of loss and liability will obviously vary from system to system, those most commonly encountered in transit operation include:
+While types of loss and liability will obviously vary from system to system, the most commonly encountered in transit operation include:

 - Automobile liability

 - General liability

 - Property losses

 - Director and officer liability

 - Employee liability and worker's compensation

 - Environmental losses

 - Contractual liability

 - Business interruption

-- Less common losses, but also those that deserve attention are violations of EPA, ADA, Civil Rights, OSHA, sexual harassment, environmental, procurement, and grant regulations.
+- Less commonly occurring losses, but also that deserve attention, are those that stem from violations of EPA, ADA, Civil Rights, OSHA, sexual harassment, environmental, procurement, and grant regulations.

-Finding the Best Method for Coping with Your Risks
+11.7.2 Finding the Best Method for Coping with Your Risks

-Through risk avoidance and loss prevention, LOTS will be able to either avoid or significantly minimize certain types of losses that occur.
-For example, by offering training/retraining programs, the LOTS may significantly reduce the number of accidents that are driver related.
-Also, by paying careful attention to inclement weather conditions and altering transit routes accordingly, LOTS may completely avoid weather-related accidents/injuries.
+Through risk avoidance and loss prevention, LOTS can either avoid or significantly minimize certain types of losses.
+For example, by offering training/retraining programs, LOTS may significantly reduce the number of accidents that are driver related.
+Also, by paying careful attention to inclement weather conditions and altering operations accordingly, LOTS may completely avoid weather-related accidents/injuries.

 A second method for coping with risks involves either risk retention or risk transfer.
-Both of these methods rest on the assumption that in operating a transit system, some risks are unavoidable.
+Both methods are based on the assumption that in operating a transit system, some risks are unavoidable.
 As a result, steps must be taken to effectively mitigate these losses.

-- Risk retention is the theory that it is more cost effective for transit systems to take direct responsibility for specified losses at a particular dollar amount. techniques of risk retention are deductibles, self-insured retentions (SIR), and self-insurance.
+- Risk retention is the theory that it is more cost effective for transit systems to take direct responsibility for specified losses at a dollar amount.
+Three techniques of risk retention are: deductibles, self-insured retentions (SIRs), and self-insurance.
 The best technique(s) depend upon the size of the LOTS and the amount of the anticipated loss.
-As a general guideline, the set dollar amount for a deductible ranges from \$500 to \$5,000, and the set dollar amount for SIRs ranges from \$15,000 to several million dollars.
+As a general guideline, the set dollar amount for a deductible range from \$500 to \$5,000 or more, and the set dollar amount for SIRs range from \$15,000 to several million dollars.
 Self-insurance simply means choosing to retain loss costs at any level. - Risk Transfer involves transferring financial responsibility for loss to another individual or company.
 "Hold Harmless" and indemnity in contracts clauses and purchasing insurance are the most effective methods of transferring risk.